ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/nfc/NFCController.md

 ## NFC controller

+Using an NFC controller with Mbed OS allows you to emulate NFC tags that can be read by a smartphone and generate NDEF messages on demand.

 To use an NFC controller, you must initiate the instance with a driver instance, an event queue and a scratch buffer for NDEF messages.

 ### NFC controller class reference